 Look for credentials that matter.

-There are many credentials that financial planners tack onto their names—with varying degrees of legitimacy.
+Financial planners tack many credentials onto their names— with varying degrees of legitimacy.
 One important acronym to look out for is CFP which stands for “Certified Financial Planner.”
 A CFP has passed a rigorous exam and is required to pursue continuing education credits.

 Other groups such as the National Association of Personal Financial Advisors and the Financial Planning Association also offer certification and credentials to help consumers identify financial planners who have made a commitment to ethics and learning.
 Consumers should also check the planner out with BBB at www.bbb.org to see if they have a history of generating complaints and the nature of those complaints.